Cheung Tze-keung: Kidnappings

 On 23 May 1996, he kidnapped Victor Li Tzar-kuoi, son of Li Ka-Shing, and on 29 September 1997, he kidnapped Walter Kwok, chairman of Sun Hung Kai Properties.
 He reportedly reaped HK$1.038 billion in ransom money from Li Ka-shing, and HK$600 million for Walter Kwok.
-Cheung admitted he followed Li Ka-shing, then held him hostage in the Li's own house for three days until the ransom was paid.
+Cheung admitted he followed Li Tzar-kuoi, then held him hostage in the Li's own house for three days until the ransom was paid.
 It was believed at the time that these ransoms would merit an entry into the Guinness Book of World Records.

 Cheung fled to China in January 1998 after failing to kidnap Chief Secretary for Administration Anson Chan, in retaliation for the jailing of his associate, Yip Kai-foon.
 Acting on a tip-off, the police discovered 818 kg of explosives in Sheung Shui, a part of Hong Kong, in January 1998 which they attributed to a plan by Cheung to bomb government buildings.
 Cheung allegedly acquired 960 kg of explosives in 1997 for $200,000 from a man in Macau, the stock was transported to Hong Kong and buried in a deserted container parking area.

 Cheung had already fled to Guangdong province in January 1998 under an assumed name, having bribed the police there.
 He was arrested in August 1998, and his gang of 35 were rounded up by mainland police.
 Among his gang members were 17 Hong Kong residents and 14 mainlanders.

 It was reported at the time of his capture that Cheung planned to kidnap Macau gambling magnate, Stanley Ho.
 Cheung is known to have lost at least $200 million in Ho's Macau casinos, once losing over $25 million in just one session at the casino.